 This is quite a difficult drive for our 4-wheel-drive transport, but an enjoyable one for the passengers.
 We are heading to Jebel Um Adaami, the highest mountain in Jordan on the Saudi Arabian border.
 We walk for around 3 hours to ascend Jebel Um Adaami and drive back to our camping place before setting off on an afternoon explore.
 Meals B,L,D

-Day 7 Wadi Rum AM then travel to Dead Sea
+Day 7 Wadi Rum AM then travel to Dead Sea or Aqaba

 After a relaxed start take the hour’s transfer by minibus back to Amman for afternoon/evening flight Meals B,L

 We camp during the trek, usually in two-man tents or Bedouin tents, some of which have thick mattresses to sleep on.
 The hotels in Madaba and at the Dead Sea are 3 or 4* respectively– clean and comfortable with ensuite facilities, but please do not expect the same standards as you would in a hotel in the UK.